 Soon we were shooting like a rocket through empty streets, the wind roaring in my ears.
 I was still wondering if it was a lucid dream but there were Veera’s hands, digging hard into my shoulders, and I could feel her wispy embrace at my back, almost expecting it.
 I knew the exact spots where the police check posts were set up for the night and skirted clear of them, turning into sub-streets –they could have caused a lot of unnecessary muck.
 We entered the airport building within an hour with the first light of dawn.

 Veera didn’t have much to say nor did she waste time getting off the bike.
 She started fumbling in her handbag but I told her firmly that I would not be paid.
 She grabbed my arm and shook it vigorously and a tear rolled down her cheek from under the goggles she had slipped on.
 ‘Kiitos!
 Kiitos!
 Ystäväni!
 Näkemiin!
 Näkemiin!
 Goodbye!’
-I didn’t know what she was blabbering and then she spun and rushed towards the security guards at the entrance.
+I didn’t know what she was blabbering except that she was grateful as hell and then she spun and rushed towards the security guards at the entrance.

 I could still feel her palms on my shoulders as I drove back, my back yearning for the touch it had just discovered.
 As I cut into the last lane to my house, I was shocked to see a large crowd gathered under our building.
 There were a police van and a white-coloured ambulance too!
 My heart leaped to my mouth and I parked my bike discreetly at a distance and looked for familiar faces in the crowd.
 Balbir Rai stood at the gate of his house, clutching a newspaper in one hand and his lungi with the other.
 With leaden feet, I moved closer to him searching his face for answers.
 Presently, some people emerged from the front holding a stretcher, carrying a large body covered with a sheet and I could just spot a ponytail peeking out at one end.
 Biren and Sumer followed it with bowed heads.